KamalakerDadi/benchmark_rsfMRI_prediction/README.rst

 - ADNI and ADNIDOD (http://adni.loni.usc.edu/)

   - On ADNI datasets: the script ``run_prediction_on_adni.py`` is used.
 This script starts with timeseries signals extracted on ADNI 136 subjects [9] of (alzheimer's disease 40, mild cognitive impairment 96).
 Download link: https://osf.io/xhrcs/download

+  - On ADNIDOD datasets: the script ``run_prediction_on_adnidod.py`` is used.
+This script starts with timeseries signals extracted on ADNIDOD 167 subjects [9] of (ptsd post traumatic stress disorder 89, normal controls 78).
+Download link: https://osf.io/5aeny/download

 - ACPI (http://fcon_1000.projects.nitrc.org/indi/ACPI/html/acpi_mta_1.html)